Bubba Trattori: The crisis and the new company

 Pietro Bubba died in 1927, at 78 years of age.
 The Great Depression of 1929 put the company in financial difficulty and on 5 April 1930, a company that originated from SAFI in Piacenza, set up with the name Bubba S.A., took over SaS Pietro Bubba & C. Mr Luigi Lodigiani became part of the company.
 From the original company only Federico as designer of the threshers, Ulisse as technical manager of the plant and Artemio, who left after one year, in 1933, to set up a company to build threshers with his brother Salvatore, were left.

 The first tractor built by the new company was the UT2, a 25 HP machine which was nimble and modern for the period.
 Designed by Ulisse, it had been ready for quite a few months, but had been blocked at the construction stage due to a lack of funds.
-Between 1934-1935 the company introduced two new models: the UT4 and UT6, with their respective road spin-offs (US) and fixed versions (UF).
+Between 1934 and 1935 the company introduced two new models: the UT4 and UT6, with their respective road spin-offs (US) and fixed versions (UF).

-The UT4 model, with its 15,380 litre engine (260 x 290 mm stroke) was probably the largest single cylinder hothead tractor ever built.
+The UT4 model, with its 15.38 litre engine (260 x 290 mm stroke) was probably the largest single cylinder hothead tractor ever built.
 The UT6, built as a smaller version of the UT4, became the basis, in 1936, for the C35 a crawler tractor.
 This was to be the last machine designed by Ulisse who, that year, left the company with his father Federico.